cmpilato/worship-music/O_For_a_Thousand_Tongues/README.md

 ## Notes

-This song began in January 2016 as a modernized arrangement of the hymn, "O For a Thousand Tongues to Sing" which preserved the original melody and most of the original lyrics, but added what is here the second halves of the verses.
+This song began in January 2016 as a modernized arrangement of the Public Domain hymn, "O For a Thousand Tongues to Sing" (by Charles Wesley) which preserved the original melody and most of the original lyrics, but added what is here the second halves of the verses.
 Unfortunately, that combination never really worked, musically.
 I always liked those additions, though, and was saddened by the mismatch and failed integration of them into the original hymn.

 On June 30, 2020, however, I gave up trying to make fit what never would, and instead restructured the whole song around my additions,